 Former Speaker Pro Tem of the Missouri House of Representatives, Shane Schoeller represented parts of Greene County, including the city of Springfield, during his three terms in the Missouri House.
-He was unanimously chosen by his peers as the House’s second ranking official in 2011.
+He was unanimously chosen by his peers as the House’s second ranking official in 2011 and eventually served as Speaker upon the resignation of then Speaker Steven Tilley.
 He served on committees that reviewed budget appropriations, utilities, taxation and revenue, and chaired the disaster recovery committee after the Joplin tornado of 2011.

 Prior to his election to the House, Schoeller served as the Director of Government Affairs for the Home Builders Association (HBA) of Greater Springfield.
 He was a leader in encouraging pro-jobs and pro-growth policies in home construction, helping make homeownership an affordable opportunity for current and new homebuyers.

 Prior to his work with the HBA, Schoeller was an integral part of the staff team for Students in Free Enterprise (SIFE), a global non-profit organization now known as Enactus serving more than 1,700 campuses worldwide, to help teach young people the principles of free enterprise.

 Shane grew up in Branson, MO where he learned the value and importance of personal responsibility and self-reliance through working for small business owners in the Branson area.
 He graduated from Branson High School in 1990.

 Shane continued to develop and apply these principles during his time as a student at Southwest Baptist University in Bolivar, MO, where faith, family and freedom were essential components to the overall learning of every graduate.
 At SBU, he earned his Bachelor of Science degree in political science and psychology in 1994.